-For every project we organize a distributed team of programmers who work on a contractual basis.
+For every project, we organize a distributed team of programmers who work on a contractual basis.

 We ensure that every incremental task preserves the required quality of the overall project.

-Enjoy the quality of code
+Enjoy the Quality of Code

-The quality of code we produce is higher than any other software team can deliver.
-Simply because 1) our quality controls are very strict and 2) we apply them after each change.
+The quality of code we produce is higher than any other software team can deliver simply because: 1) our quality controls are very strict, and 2) we apply them after each change.

-jcabi.com — useful Java components, including AOP aspects, DynamoDB SDK, MySQL Maven Plugin, Github API, etc., all built with strict OOP principles in mind.
+jcabi.com — useful Java components, including AOP aspects, DynamoDB SDK, MySQL Maven Plugin, GitHub API, etc., all built with strict OOP principles in mind.

 Also see our full portfolio.

-Again, we produce higher quality of code because we control quality in every micro-task.
-Our micro-tasks are really small in size and usually take less than 30 minutes to complete.
-Every single task (without exception) has to pass the stringent quality checks that we employ, like Checkstyle, Rubocop or FindBugs.
+Again, we produce higher quality of code because we control quality in every micro task.
+Our micro tasks are really small in size and usually take less than 30 minutes to complete.
+Every single task (without exception) has to pass the stringent quality checks that we employ, like Checkstyle, Rubocop, or FindBugs.

-There is no waste of money here, because we don't pay salaries.
+There is no wasted money here, because we don't pay salaries.
 Our programmers are paid based on their deliverables.
-If, for some reason, they are unable to deliver or if the project no longer requires their services — you don't pay.
+If, for some reason, they are unable to deliver, or if the project no longer requires their services — you don't pay.
 We don't have to focus on covering our expenses, so we have more time to focus on meeting your project objectives.

-You get targeted skills because we don't have programmers in-house.
+You get targeted skills because we don't have programmers in house.
 Since we don't have programmers on our payroll, you have the luxury of choosing from a vast talent market of only those professionals specifically required for your project.
 If your software needs to be written in Scala, we won't try to sell you in-house Python developers just to cover our expenses.

 We may work with almost any technology stack, but we prefer open source technologies on Linux, especially: